railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 Once a project has been defined you can code in the tasks to be done.
 You've two possibilities for
 this:

-* from the :guilabel:`ACTION` link button :guilabel:`Create a task` to the right of the project form,
+* from the :guilabel:`ACTION` link button :guilabel:`Tasks` to the right of the project form, then select :guilabel:`New`,

-* from the menu :menuselection:`Project Management --> All Tasks`, create a new task and assign it to an existing project.
+* from the menu :menuselection:`Project --> Project --> Tasks`, create a new task and assign it to an existing project.

 Managing tasks